topherlee/picastro-frontend/README.md

 ## Building and Running the Application
-For details about building and running the application, please read and follow the steps [here](./documentation/buildingAndRunning.md).
+For details on building and running the application, please read and follow the steps [here](./documentation/buildingAndRunning.md).

+## Deployment of the App
+For details on how to deploy the application and beta testing, please read the steps [here](./documentation/DEPLOYMENT.md).

 ## User Manual of the Application
 For details on how to use the application and its features, please read the [user manual](./documentation/user_manual.md).

-## Deployment of the App
+## Structure of the Frontend
-For details on how to deploy the application and beta testing, please read the steps [here](./documentation/DEPLOYMENT.md).
+For details on the structure of the frontend code, please read the documentation [here](./documentation/STRUCTURE.md).

 ## Team Members
  Who's working on this application?